 The statewide Choice Scholarship Program serves low- and middle-income families across the state and gives vouchers to attend private schools.
 As of the 2012 school year nearly 10,000 students are participating in the program.
 In May 2013 Governor Mike Pence signed legislation to expand eligibility to the voucher program even further and allow previously qualified families whose income had increased to remain in the program.
 There also is a tax credit program that awards scholarships up to the amount of tuition and fees, capped at $7 million annually.
 The state permits parents some choices among traditional public schools, offering only intra-district public school choice in Indianapolis.SOURCE: The Friedman Foundation for Educational Choice

 Indiana’s charter school climate has vastly improved since 2011.
 This is the result of numerous positive changes, including the creation of a statewide commission, the Indiana Charter School Board, and the removal of all caps on enrollment and number of schools.
-Charters also have a large level of autonomy from district regulations, including teacher freedoms.SOURCE: The Essential Guide to Charter School Law 2013 National Ranking and Scorecard
+Charters also have a large level of autonomy from district regulations, including teacher freedoms.SOURCE: 2014 Charter School Law Rankings and Scorecard

 Indiana’s history of policy to support online learning yield important lessons for other states.
 Students have access to multiple providers of online instruction, but the funding mechanism is overdue for improvement.SOURCE: Digital Learning Now!